alvarotrigo/funnyText.js/README.md

 ```

 ## Options
-- `speed`: (default `700`) Defines the speed in which the letters change in miliseconds.
+- `speed`: (default `700`) Defines the speed in which the letters change in milliseconds.

 - `borderColor`: (default `black`) Defines the color of the border when the text is active.
-This option won't take effec when if the browser doesn't support CSS3.
+This option won't take effect when if the browser doesn't support CSS3.

 - `activeColor`: (default `white`) Defines the color of the text when it is active.